hgthaii/hgthaii/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Computer Science, computer programming.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
-- ✍️ &nbsp; Watching Anime and playing Guitar is my hobby
+- ✍️ &nbsp; Watching Anime and playing Guitar are my hobbies
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe that perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>